fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 * Encryption attribute is not listed in the Create Volume windows when we select a Snapshot for creating the volume.
 Volume created will have the same encryption property of the snapshot.
 We can apply encryption parameters while copying the snapshot.
 * An EC2 instance can ONLY have one role attached at a time.
 * AWS doesn't want you waste the static public IPs.
 You will be charged for EIP if it attached to a stop instance or it is created but not allocated to any instance.
+* Placement group can not span multiple AZ

 #### ELB/ALB/Auto scaling
 * Auto scaling: Scale out quickly; scale in slowly.